Antoine L'Écuyer

-Antoine L'Écuyer (born 1997) is a French Canadian actor known for his lead role of Léon Doré in It's Not Me, I Swear!
+Antoine L'Écuyer (born March 26, 1997, in Montreal, Quebec) is a French Canadian actor known for his lead role of Léon Doré in It's Not Me, I Swear!
 (C'est pas moi, je le jure!) for which he won the Best Actor Award at the Atlantic Film Festival.
 He is also known for his role as Daniel Delage, a sick Montreal Canadiens fan in the film Pour toujours, les Canadiens!.

 He is the grandson of actor Guy L'Écuyer.